anasrana/ems-practicals/docs/monopoly-simulation.md

 ::: {.infobox}
 ## Exercise - Going to Jail {#goJailMon}

-> What is the distribution of board positions during a long game?
+> Plot the distribution of board positions during a long game with the possibility of going to jail.
+How does the distribution change compared to the previous simulation without the possibility of going to jail?

 <details>
-<summary>Show solution</summary>
+<summary>Show plot</summary>

 ```{.r .numberLines}
 hist(positions_visited, breaks = seq(0, 40, len = 41), right = FALSE)